Appointat/CSharp-and-.NET-Automatic-Testing/Automated Tests Notes/README.md

     1. Choose a CI system
     2. Configure it
     3. Connect the repository
-    4. Configure the pipeline
+    4. Configure the pipeline (Azure DevOps)
 5. Monitor and Refactor

+---

-# Spectron Electron Automated Test 基于Spectron Electron的自动化测试
+# Spectron Electron Automated Test

 ## Definition Spectron

-Spectron is an open-source testing framework for **Electron applications**.
-It is built on top of the **popular testing framework**, WebDriverIO, and provides a simple and consistent API for interacting with Electron applications and testing their user interface.
+Spectron is an open-source testing framework of Electron for **building desktop applications**.
+It is built on top of the **popular testing framework**, WebDriver, and provides a simple and consistent API for interacting with Electron applications and testing their user interface.

 ## Set up Spectron for automated testing (method 1) [[link](https://www.electronjs.org/docs/latest/tutorial/automated-testing)]